chad-syntax/agentsmith/ts-sdk/README.md

 **Streaming execution** returns:

 - `tokens` - AsyncGenerator that yields content tokens as strings
+- `reasoningTokens` - AsyncGenerator that yields reasoning tokens as strings
+- `toolCalls` - AsyncGenerator that yields tool calls
+- `completion` - A Promise of the final completion data in NonStreamingResponse format
 - `stream` - Raw SSE stream as an AsyncIterable of parsed events
 - `response` - Raw HTTP Response object
 - `compiledPrompt` - The final prompt sent to the LLM